-This project deals with making the right choices when buying a washing machine ?
+This project guide deals with choosing a washing machine and making the right choices when buying a washing machine.
 Do I need a separate tumble dryer?
 How do I buy integrated units?
 What does the energy rating mean?
 The answers to some of the questions you may have are below:

 How often do you use a machine?
 There is little point in buying a machine costing a thousand pounds if you only use it every two weeks.
 Ask yourself the following questions in order to get the best idea of what you need.
 Will it fit the space I have for it?
 Do I need a front loader or a top loader, How much can I afford?
 The choice should be based on the answers to your questions, not what the sales person tells you is a bargain!